Generated at: 2026-06-15 04:54:43

 Data Cleansing is the process of correcting or deleting inconsistencies and errors to ensure data integrity.
 Specific examples include:

-• Full-width numbers ⇔ Half-width numbers
+• Full-width numbers vs. Half-width numbers

-4. Match Data
+4. Match the Data

 Based on the information unified through data cleansing, determine whether records are identical by combining multiple items (keys) such as company name, phone number, and address.

-• If company name, address, and phone number match → Treat as the same company
+• If company name, address, and phone number match -> Treat as the same company

 • Check company names including variations (old names, abbreviations, etc.)

-For more detailed data consolidation procedures, click here:
+For more detailed procedures on data consolidation:

-Points to Consider and Countermeasures for Successful Data Consolidation
+Precautions and Countermeasures for Successful Data Consolidation

 1. Consideration for Personal Information Protection